tendermint/tendermint/UPGRADING.md

 The blockchain can now start from an arbitrary initial height, provided to the application via `RequestInitChain.InitialHeight`.

-A new form of evidence: amnesia evidence, has been added.
-Potential amnesia and mock evidence have been removed.
+ABCI evidence type is now an enum with two recognised types of evidence:
+`DUPLICATE_VOTE` and `LIGHT_CLIENT_ATTACK`.
 Applications should be able to handle these evidence types.

 ### P2P Protocol